Search icon

 Colourful beach huts on Southwold beach

-We arrived at Southwold at 9am as heavy rain was due in the afternoon and we didn’t want to waste the best part of the day.
+We arrived at 9am as heavy rain was due in the afternoon and we didn’t want to waste the best part of the day.
 Southwold was very quiet at this time and we were able to walk along the pier as soon as we arrived without the crowds.
 The pier had a sea-themed cafe, some little gift shops and a whacky wall of mirrors, which were a lot of fun to walk along.

 Southwold Pier